Kapilar

 Kapilar or Kabilar (Tamil: கபிலர்) was the most prolific Tamil poet of the Sangam period (c.
 3rd century BCE to 3rd century CE).
-He alone contributed some 206 poems, or a little less than 10% of the entire Sangam-era classical corpus by 473 ancient poets.
+He contributed 206 poems, or a little less than 10% of the entire Sangam-era classical corpus by 473 ancient poets.
 Held in high regard by other poets of the Sangam era, as well as the post-Sangam era, he is variously dated to have lived between c.
 50–125 CE, or 140–200 CE.

-He was a contemporary of Karikala Chola, Irunkōvēl and Vēl Pāri.
-He was the close friend, confidant and alleged favorite of Vēl Pāri, one of the Vēlir kings.
-He was the author of Inna Narpathu, a didactic work of the Sangam literature.
+He was a contemporary of Karikala Chola, Irunkōvēl and Vēl Pāri, and the close friend, confidant and alleged favorite of Vēl Pāri, one of the Vēlir kings.
+He authored the Inna Narpathu, a didactic work of the Sangam literature.
 Verse 5 of the Tiruvalluva Maalai is also attributed to him.

 Early life

 Kapilar was born in Thiruvadhavur in the Pandyan Kingdom.
 Initially a poet at the Pandyan court, he left Madurai at an early age to travel across various kingdoms.
 Kapilar heard about the generosity and virtue of Vēl Pāri, a powerful Vēlir King who ruled over Parambunādu and paid him a visit.
 He became a friend and confidant of Pāri and stayed with him until the latter's death, serving as the chief poet and minister at the Pāri's court.
 Kowmareeshwari suggests he was born about mid 1st-century CE, while Martha Ann Shelby states he most likely was born about 140 CE.

 Kapilar sang about a number of kings such as Agudhai, Irungovel, Selva Kadungo Vazhiyadhan, Cheramaan Maandharancheral Irumborai, Ori, Nalli, Malayamaan Thirumudikkaari, Malayan, Vichikkon, Vaiyavi Koperum Pegan, Vel Pari.
 Kapilar has sung on King Selva Kadungovaliyadhan, which appears as the seventh group of verses in the Pathitrupathu.
 The king honoured Kapilar with 100,000 gold coins and a country under his control.
-Kapilar remained close with other contemporary poets such as Avvaiyar I and Paranar.
+Kapilar remained close with other contemporary poets such as Avvaiyar and Paranar.